elsassph/nme-runnermark/README.md

 Minor twists:
 - shows 3 enemies even if it can't reach 58fps,
+- runner is rotating, enemies are randomly scaled & flipped,
 - for older Android devices you should not target 60fps; my HTC Desire (Nexus One) does a good job with lower targets.

 Here are the scores (FPSx10 + ennemies count, **in bold after engine update**):